 Right, right.
 But even if she wasn’t, there are other reasons consumers and fashion retailers and suppliers will be embracing the sustainable fashion movement.
 It’s better for the earth, it’s better for humans and animals, it lasts longer…the list goes on.

-Who doesn’t?
-Also, you’re in luck—there are several clothing suppliers out there who are already supplying eco-friendly fashion at wallet-friendly prices.
+But you’re not wrong, sustainable fashion can be prohibitively expensive.
+And you’re in luck—there are several clothing suppliers out there who are already supplying eco-friendly fashion at wallet-friendly prices.
 And I suspect that as the sustainable fashion movement picks up speed, more retailers will get on board, and you’ll be back in slip dresses and oversized belts in no time.

 OMG, that is so 2006.